-The relatively higher numberhigh concentration of metal ions compared to the adsorbent available binding surfaces as concentration is increased could be responsible for the decrease observed in percentage removal (Meena et al., 2005b; Hamza et al., 2013).
-Thus, it could be said that the uptake of metal ions depends on the initial concentration of the adsorbate (Meena et al., 2005).
+The relatively high concentration of metal ions compared to the adsorbent available binding surfaces as concentration is increased could be responsible for the decrease observed in percentage removal (Meena et al., 2005b; Hamza et al., 2013).
 The data obtained from this experiment was modelled using the Langmuir and Freundlich isotherm models.